TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

  return 'later;
 ```

-Using constant removes these questions.
-Somebody already did the calculation before me and was much better in the result.
-We avoid crash of [thinking fast and thinking slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555) at the same time - great book about how we think about others peoples' thinking.
+We are using constant removes these questions.
+Somebody already did the calculation before me and was much better at the result.
+We avoid the crash of [thinking fast and thinking slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555) at the same time - great book about how we think about others peoples' thinking.

 <br>